leonardopoggiani/DevOpsApplicationChallenge/README.md

 ### Create GitHub webhook

-Per questo task si possono utilizzare i Webhook di GitHub per triggerare un job Jenkins ad ogni push su una repository.
+For this task, GitHub Webhooks can be used to trigger a Jenkins job on each push to a repository.
-In particolare nelle impostazioni della repository si va nella sezione _Webhooks_ e si crea un nuovo webhook che abbia come URL l'indirizzo del server Jenkins e come tipo di evento _Push_ (http://<server_jenkins>/github-webhook/).
+Specifically in the repository settings you go to the _Webhooks_ section and create a new webhook that has as the URL the address of the Jenkins server and as the event type _Push_ (http://<server_jenkins>/github-webhook/).
-Se il server Jenkins è eseguito all'interno del cluster Kubernetes allora andremo ad inserire l'indirizzo del nodo minikube al posto di quello del server Jenkins.
+If the Jenkins server is running within the Kubernetes cluster then we are going to enter the address of the node minikube instead of that of the Jenkins server.

-Se il server Jenkins è eseguito sul localhost allora andremo a scaricare [ngrok](https://ngrok.com/download) that can expose our localhost to the internet and create a tunnel between the two.
-E a questo punto si può creare il webhook usando l'indirizzo fornito da ngrok (http://<ngrok_url>/github-webhook/).
+If the Jenkins server is running on the localhost then we are going to download [ngrok](https://ngrok.com/download) that can expose our localhost to the Internet and create a tunnel between the two.
+And at this point you can create the webhook using the address provided by ngrok (http://<ngrok_url>/github-webhook/).